 The world of advertising nowadays relies completely on data.
 Most often, this data comes from browsers.
-This can be a massive problem for users with connectivity issues.
-And, as we’ve talked about before, the industry is moving away from cookie-based server tracking.
+However, new data privacy regulations are pushing the marketers towards cookieless tracking.

-Since cookies are no longer the cornerstone of online advertising, how do we stop privacy implications from blocking data collection with cookies and pixels?
-With the development of Intelligent Ad Tracking Prevention (ITP) systems, we’ve seen trends in the past few years where browsers are phasing out third-party data entirely.
+So if cookies are no longer the cornerstone of online advertising, how do we stop privacy implications from blocking data collection with cookies and Pixels?

 - What is Facebook Conversions API?